Mirror83/multistep-form-redux/README.md

 **Almost complete**.

-The mobile and desktop layout have been completed.
-The state management for the steps is working well and the form validation for step 1 is also OK.

 All that is left is:

-- Matching the colours to the design to the best of my ability
-- Ensuring that one cannot use the url bar (as I am using a router to move from one step to another) to skip over some steps.
-This has been done for step 1, but I would like to do it for the rest of the steps.
 - Adding the Ubuntu font to the project.
 I forgot to do this since I am developing the project on Ubuntu 22.04 LTS where Ubuntu is (not surprisinlgy) the default font.

 ## Table of contents